 ENT Assistant Professor | MNR Medical College & Hospital / Doctors Door Health Care Staffing and Consultant | INR 10-12 LPA |

-Yes, both are the same and mean the same only.
+Yes, both are the same and mean the same.
 MS Otorhinolaryngology is a medical term, while MS ENT is the common term because it is easier to remember.

-The MS ENT program offers significant hands-on experience, which includes cadaver dissection, surgical workshops, and participation in live surgeries.
-Residents are trained in various procedures such as endoscopic techniques, otologic surgeries, and head-neck oncology.
-Additionally, outpatient department consultations and emergency case handling play a crucial role in the training.
+The MS ENT program offers hands-on experience, which includes cadaver dissection, surgical workshops, and participation in live surgeries.
+Students are trained in various procedures such as endoscopic techniques, otologic surgeries, and head-neck oncology.
+They are also trained in outpatient department consultations and emergency case handling.

 The residency years can be extremely demanding, involving unpredictable hours, night shifts, and emergency calls.
-Once specialized, the work-life balance is largely influenced by the type of practice—private practice may provide greater flexibility, while hospital jobs often continue to involve on-call responsibilities.
-Nonetheless, the field of ENT generally allows for better schedule management in comparison to some other surgical specialties.
+Once specialized, the work-life balance is influenced by the type of practice.
+While private practice may provide greater flexibility, hospital jobs often continue to involve on-call responsibilities.